ohdust/like-dislike/README.md

 This project uses Angular Cli.

 To run the application in the terminal, run `ng-serve`.

-To build the application, run  `ng-build`.

 ----------------
-Likes - Once hit 100, the 100 button disables.
+Likes - Once it hits 100, the 100 button disables.
 Dislikes - counts backwards.